ideapark/career/refs/cloudcomputing/openshift/service.md

 service.
 For such services, DNS is automatically configured depending on whether the service has selectors defined or not.

+- Services with selectors

-Services with selectors: For headless services that define selectors, the endpoints controller creates Endpoints records in the API and modifies the DNS configuration to return A records (addresses) that point directly to the pods backing the service.
+For headless services that define selectors, the endpoints controller creates Endpoints records in the API and modifies the DNS configuration to return A records (addresses) that point directly to the pods backing the service.

+- Services without selectors

-Services without selectors: For headless services that do not define selectors, the endpoints controller does not create Endpoints records.
+For headless services that do not define selectors, the endpoints controller does not create Endpoints records.
 However, the DNS system looks for and configures the following records:

 - For ExternalName type services, CNAME records.